Waffles on a Foreman Grill Recipe

 Remember homemade waffles on cold winter mornings?
 There is something about the sweet smell of real waffles when they are cooking.
 It must be the way a waffle iron emits vapors or steam as the batter cooks at a very high heat.
 That never happens with a toaster waffle.

 The thing that is so great about waffles is that they can be either sweet or savory.
 An herb and cheddar cheese waffle recipe comes to mind when thinking of a savory version.
-Southern fried chicken and waffles is probably the best combination of both sweet and savory.
+Southern fried chicken and waffles are probably the best combination of both sweet and savory.

-However you like your waffles, try making a homemade batch the next time you a little time to spare.
+However you like your waffles, try making a homemade batch the next time you have a little time to spare.
 Homemade waffles are one of the most classic comfort foods.
 Have them for breakfast with sweet fruit, dinner with meat and gravy piled on top, or for dessert with ice cream.
 Make waffles the classic way, or make a healthier version.
 There are no rules other than to enjoy them.

-Comments: 9
+Comments: 10

 1. Mary - December 24, 2017 at 10:32 am Reply